 Kelly Bradley got into the law school of her dreams, but the financial aid she was counting on didn’t come through.
 When she finds out Jack Sutton is looking for a wife in name only, she propositions him to get the funding she needs.
 What could be the harm in linking herself to a well-respected businessman for a year?
 It’s not like he’s hard to look at or tough to be around.

 But will her fix end up costing a whole lot more than either she or Jack had bargained for?
 When her life is on the line, Jack finds himself racing to save the woman he's fast losing his heart to.

-Legal Ease is book one in the Sutton Capital Series, but it can be read as a stand alone book.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+Legal Ease is the first book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 WHISH, SWOOSH, WHISH, swoosh, whish, swoosh.

 Jack Sutton lost himself in the rhythmic sound of the churning wheels of his bike as he rounded the final bend of an eight-mile morning ride.
 He was with his cousin, Chad, who was more like a brother to him than a cousin, and their best friend, Andrew.
 The three met once or twice a month to ride through the picturesque neighborhood next to the Long Island Sound where Jack’s home was located.READ MORE